tpatnala/mslearn-ai-information-extraction/Instructions/Labs/05-knowledge-mining.md

 1. In the *Storage browser* interface in the Azure portal, select the **margies-skillset-image-projection** blob container.
 This container contains a folder for each document that contained images.
 2. Open any of the folders and view its contents - each folder contains at least one \*.jpg file.
-3. Open any of the image files, and download and view it to see the image extracted from a document.
+3. Open any of the image files, and download and view it to see the image.

 The ability to generate *file* projections like this makes indexing an efficient way to extract embedded images from a large volume of documents.